 - The rate of interest depends upon the amount you deposit and for the time duration of the FD

-- Full repayment of amount is available before maturity date of FD
+- Full repayment of the amount is available before the maturity date of FD

 Shares and securities which can be held in electronic format constitute the DEMAT account.
 The DEMAT account also stands for Dematerialized Account.

 Given below the points that need to be known by a candidate regarding the DEMAT Account:

 - There are only two depository organisations which manage this type of bank account in India.
 This includes: National Securities Depository Limited and Central Depository Services Limited

 - This helps facilitate easy trade of bonds and shares

 - Helps in conducting stress-free transaction of shares

 - KYC is required for opening the DEMAT Account

 - The transfer of securities can be done with reduced paperwork